ethompsy/crypto-bbs/README.md

 # crypto-bbs
 Encrypted Anonymous BBS (work in progress)

-This Django 1.7 project implements a flexible and easily extensible BBS with RESTful API for posting and retrieving via AJAJ calls.
+This Django 1.7 project implements a flexible and easily extensible BBS with RESTful API (via Django REST Framework) for posting and retrieving via AJAJ calls.

 To-Do: